More than 46,000 bottles of mosquito repellent given to students in some schools amid dengue outbreak

 READ: Dengue risk still high due to low herd immunity, more people working from home

-Weekly numbers monitored by the authorities show that while dengue cases have eased slightly recently, the number of cases and clusters remain high.
+Weekly numbers reported by the authorities show that while dengue cases have eased slightly recently, the number of cases and clusters remain high.

 Last week, 1,341 dengue cases were reported, 327 fewer than the previous week.